-Health experts are of the view that majority of under five deaths are preventable and interventions like antenatal care, skilled attendance during birth, immunization, and early care seeking for pneumonia, diarrhoea and malaria are critical for the survival and well-being of children.
-This sub-section aims to evaluate the performance of OIC countries with respect to coverage of some of these selected interventions.
+Health experts are of the view that the majority of maternal and child deaths are preventable and interventions like antenatal care, skilled attendance during birth, immunization, and early care seeking for pneumonia, diarrhoea and malaria are critical for the survival and well-being of mothers and children.
+This sub-section examines the performance of the OIC countries in terms of the coverage of some of these selected interventions.